-Though the southeast, in general, has never been among the most gay-friendly regions in the United States, there are some pockets, namely urban areas, where the LGBTQ community is not only welcomed but also embraced.
+Though the southeast, in general, has never been among the most gay-friendly regions in the United States, there are some pockets, namely urban areas, where the LGBTQ+ travelers are welcomed with open arms.
 One such place is Asheville, North Carolina.

-While you can go pretty much anywhere in Asheville and be accepted, this guide highlights places that are specifically queer-friendly, from LGBTQ-owned businesses to venues that host events catered to the community.
+While pretty much everywhere in Asheville is welcoming, this guide highlights places that are specifically queer-friendly, from LGBTQ+-owned businesses to venues that host events catered to the community.

 This neighborhood is, as its name suggests, just west of downtown.
-Ditch your car or hop in an Uber as parking can be hard to come by, and get around like a local on foot or bike.
+Ditch your car or hop in an Uber as parking can be scarce, and get around like a local on foot or bike.
 There’s a lot of cool murals in West Asheville, and there are several great queer-friendly coffee shops and places to get a bite or a beer along Haywood Road.
 Odd’s Cafe is a must if you’re craving a little caffeine.